code4lib/code4lib.github.io/_posts/2011-01-25-a-community-based-approach-to-developing-a-digital-exhibit-at-notre-dame-using-the-hydra-framework-rick-johnson-and-dan-brubak.md

 categories:
 - code4lib 2011
 layout: post
 title: A Community-Based Approach to Developing a Digital Exhibit at Notre Dame Using the Hydra Framework - Rick Johnson and Dan Brubak
 created: 1295989600
+permalink: /conference/2011/johnsonhorst/
 ---
 <strong>A Community-Based Approach to Developing a Digital Exhibit at Notre Dame Using the Hydra Framework</strong>